kubeflow/website/content/docs/gke/deploy/deploy-cli.md

     # Alternatively, use the following kfctl configuration if you want to use
     # basic authentication:
-    export CONFIG="{{% config-uri-gcp-basic-auth %}}"
+    export CONFIG_URI="{{% config-uri-gcp-basic-auth %}}"
     # If using basic authentication, create environment variables
     # for username and password:
     export KUBEFLOW_USERNAME=<your username>
     export KUBEFLOW_PASSWORD=<your password>

-    # Set KFAPP to the name of your Kubeflow application.
-This will be the
+    # Set KF_NAME to the name of your Kubeflow deployment.
+This also becomes the
-    # name of the application directory too.
+    # name of the directory containing your configuration.
 See the detailed
     # description in the text below this code snippet.
-    # For example, your app name can be  'kubeflow-test' or 'kfw-test'.
+    # For example, your deployment name can be 'my-kubeflow' or 'kf-test'.
-    export KFAPP=<your choice of name for the Kubeflow deployment>
+    export KF_NAME=<your choice of name for the Kubeflow deployment>

+    # Set the path the base directory where you want to store one or more
+    # Kubeflow deployments.
+For example, /opt/.
+    # Then set the Kubeflow configuration directory.
+    export BASE_DIR=<Path to a base directory>
+    export KF_DIR=${BASE_DIR}/${KF_NAME}

     # The following command is optional.
 It adds the kfctl binary to your path.
     # If you don't add kfctl to your path, you must use the full path